XpressAI/SparkCyclone/docs/PluginConfiguration.md

 # Spark Cyclone Configuration Options

-The default options are generally specified after the `=` in the examples below.
+The default options are generally specified after the `=` in the examples below unless otherwise noted.

 ## Logging Options